Tobyeus/learn_opengl_rust/README.md

 # Structure

-As of now, I will mainly code in the main.rs file of the src folder.
-Finished chapters will be converted into examples, which can be run separately.
+~~As of now, I will mainly code in the main.rs file of the src folder.
+Finished chapters will be converted into examples, which can be run separately.~~
+\
+\
+The main.rs file is now working as a CLI Tool to display examples.
+When running the program, it will ask you for an example name and run it with a seperate cargo command.
+You find the names for each example below or in the cargo.toml file.
+Entering an empty string will also show the full list of examples.

 # How to use the examples